Student bills:

 1. Get them sorted as soon as possible

-Use our handy student bills checklist to make sure you’ve covered everything you need to do when setting up your bills.
+Use our handy student bills checklist to make sure you’ve covered everything when setting up your bills.

 2. Find the best deals…but read the small print!